aaman-ee/RoboND/Fourth Project Submission/writeup_template.md

 return layers.Conv2D(num_classes, 1, activation='softmax', padding='same')(layer5)
 ````

+  * More Details of the used model

+We use ``bilinear_upsample()`` in the decoder for the upsampling layer.
+Bilinear is a simple and fast upsampling method which uses the weighted average of four nearest pixels to estimate a new pixel value.
+It is used in the decoder block to upsample the input to the larger layer.

 ## Training

 The training was performed in an AWS instance.
 We uploaded the training/validation/evaluation data through [WinSCP](https://winscp.net/eng/index.php) and enabled the notebook through [PuTTY](https://www.putty.org/).